quassy/prefect/docs/core/tutorial/05-running-on-a-schedule.md

 When invoking `flow.run()` our flow will never stop, always starting a new run every minute.

-!!! tip More on Schedules
+!!! tip "More on schedules"
     There are several ways to configure schedules to meet a wide variety of needs.
-For more on Schedules [see our docs](/core/concepts/schedules.html#schedules).
+For more on Schedules [see our docs](/core/concepts/schedules/#schedules).